 - 100 grams (½ cup) granulated sugar plus 50 grams (¼ cup) more for rolling

 - 1 large egg(s) room temperature

 - 5 mL (1 teaspoon) pure vanilla extract

 - Preheat the oven to 350ºF.
 Line large baking sheets with parchment.

 - In a medium bowl, whisk together the flour, cocoa powder, baking soda and salt.
 Set aside.

 - In the bowl of an electric mixer fitted with the paddle attachment, cream together the remaining butter the brown sugar, and the 100 grams (½ cup) of granulated sugar until it is light and fluffy (takes at least 3 minutes).
 Scrape down the sides of the bowl and mix again.

 - Add the egg and vanilla, and beat them in until the mixture is smooth and light.

 - Add the flour mixture slowly, on low speed and mix until the dough is combined.

 - Bake the cookies for 12 minutes or so, until they have puffed and cracked and are just beginning to set in the middle.
-Let cool for 5 minutes before transferring to a rack.
+Let cool for 5 minutes to firm up before transferring to a rack to cool completely.